mstcgalis/Tomado/README.md

 6. Go to `System Preferences -> Security & Privacy -> General -> click "Open Anyway"`
 7. Thanks for installing! 😊 Don't forget to enable notifications

-## Roadmap

-- Decide how to treat the screen getting locked while an interval is active and implement the solution
-- Todo intergration with [list.app](https://www.are.na/daniel-galis/self-governance) and maybe third party software (Notion, Trello?...)
 ---

 made with ❤️, care and patience by [Daniel Gális](https://www.are.na/daniel-galis)